d4n3sh/thedaneshproject/content/posts/2013-03-04-google-voice-and-video-installer-error-1603.md

 After some digging around the issue was narrowed down to either permissions or the windows installer service having some hangover files or registry entries from previous installs.

-The fix was to run Window&#8217;s FixIt to clean up the installer.
+The fix was to run Window's FixIt to clean up the installer.
 This is what it does;

   * Removes bad registry key on 64 bit operating systems.
   * Windows registry keys that control the upgrade (patching) data that become corrupted.